iluwatar/java-design-patterns/fluentinterface/README.md

 > In software engineering, a fluent interface is an object-oriented API whose design relies extensively on method chaining.
 Its goal is to increase code legibility by creating a  domain-specific language (DSL).

 **Programmatic Example**

+We need to select numbers based on different criteria from the list.
+It's a great chance to  utilize fluent interface pattern to provide readable easy-to-use developer experience.

 In this example two implementations of a `FluentIterable` interface are given.